rhaslund/labguides/vao-2.0/module-04/content.md

 16. [] Click the **Next** button on the **VMware Server** step.
 17. [] Click the **Finish** button.
 18. [] Wait for the Welcome!
 Please log in text message and then close the **Veeam Availability Orchestrator** interface.

+---

+# Congratulations!

+You have successfully completed this Module, to mark the lab as complete click on the menu in the upper right-hand corner and select **End**.